fission/examples/samples/kafka-keda/README.md

 # Keda Kafka Example

 This examples assumes that you have a running Kafka cluster locally on Kubernetes.
-If you want to establish a connection with username/password, please refer [../kafka-keda-sasl](../kafka-keda-sasl) example.
+If you want to establish a connection with username/password, please refer [kafka-keda-sasl example](../kafka-keda-sasl).

 ## Strimzi Kafka and Topics